michelruchti/SRB/README.md

-# SRB - Setup Recon Box
+# SRB - Super Recon Box

-SRB Tools is a script to install tools I use while looking for vulnerabilities in CTF challenges and bug bounty programs.
+SRB is a script to install tools I use while looking for vulnerabilities in CTF challenges and bug bounty programs.

 # Unix Shell